theblsk/employee-directory/backend/README.md

 This backend uses Bun + Express to serve an employee directory powered by RandomUser data.

 - Changelog (recent)
+- Added global error-handling middleware in `src/middleware/errorHandler.ts` and wired it in `index.ts` after routes.
+- Introduced `src/lib/logger.ts` using Winston for logging (pretty colorized in development, JSON in production, `warn` level during tests).
+- Updated controllers to use try/catch and forward errors to the global handler with `next(error)`.
 - Added Express server in `index.ts` with JSON middleware and a health check at `/health`.
 - Implemented datastore with Drizzle ORM + SQLite (Bun) and moved data retrieval to the database.
 - Implemented `GET /` to return employees from SQLite (joined with departments) instead of calling RandomUser per request.